Dima5353Dev/MAS-Quickly-Compliments/README.md

 ## Installation

+Before installing the submod, make sure Monika After Story is not running.

+If you are currently spending time with Monika, please say goodbye to her before closing the game.

 1. Download the latest release from the **Releases** section.
 2. Extract the downloaded archive.
 3. Copy the `Quickly Compliments` folder into your MAS `game/Submods` directory.